-This document has been formulated as an extension to theof Stakeholder Consultation and Engagement Requirements.
-While the requirements document contains a set of rules that must be complied with -whileen conducting stakeholder engagement, this document on the other hand-is created withto an intention to helpassist pProject developers in drafting a stakeholder engagement plan that will support -which will ultimately result in a-compliance being achieved with the requirements.
+This document has been formulated as an extension to the Stakeholder Consultation and Engagement Requirements.
+While the requirements document contains a set of rules that must be complied with when conducting stakeholder engagement, this document is created to assist project developers in drafting a stakeholder engagement plan that will support compliance with the requirements.
 This document is not prescriptive rather a guide.
-It also contains a case--study at the end to facilitate a better understanding.
+It also contains a case-study at the end to facilitate a better understanding.